 Although no deadline exists for filing a notification of a concentration of major importance, notifications must be notified before their implementation, following the conclusion of the relevant agreement or publication of the takeover or acquisition of a controlling interest.

 Notification can also take place before the conclusion of the act giving rise to the concentration, as long as the undertakings concerned have provided the Commission for the Protection of Competition with their good-faith intention:

 - in the case of a takeover offer or an offer for the acquisition of a controlling interest, and following a public announcement of an intention or final decision, to make an offer.

-What form should the notification take?
-What content is required?
-The notification of a concentration of major importance should include the information prescribed in Appendix III of the Control of Concentrations between Undertakings Law.
+The notification of a concentration of major importance should include the information prescribed in the law.
 The notification must be made in Greek and be accompanied by various supporting documents and other information which can be in English, including: